 - Decreased activity

-As these changes take place it is important that we help our senior companions keep a healthy body temperature, here are a few helpful tips:
+As these changes take place it is important that we help our senior companions keep a healthy body temperature.

 - Don’t allow your senior to sit outside in the cold for prolonged periods of time